 Illinois Teenage Driving Laws Summarized

-Before your teenager reaches the legal age for driving, you should understand the Illinois new driver rules affecting teenagers.
+Before your teenager reaches the legal age for driving, you should understand the Illinois new driver rules.
 These include:

 - Parents must provide written consent for their underage child to obtain a driver license;

 - Parents have free access to their child’s driving records through the Illinois Secretary of State’s website;

 - Illinois will deny driving privileges for anyone under the age of 21 who violates any alcohol-related laws, regardless of whether a vehicle was involved;

 - Teen drivers will lose their license for street racing and may have their car impounded; and